CultureHQ/components/README.md

 * `className?` - an extra class name
 * `label` - the label to display for the field
+* `onChange` - a function that accepts one argument that represents the new value of the input field
 * `name` - the name of the field
 * `required?` - indicates this field is required for submission
+* `value` - the value of the input field

 ### Checklist